 • Is Alternative Dispute Resolution (ADR) available for landlord-tenant disputes?

-• How long does it take to evict a tenant for non-payment of rent (assuming that the landlord is absolutely right)?
+• How long does it take to evict a tenant for non-payment of rent (assuming that the landlord is in the right)?

 Legislation